-Geometry of standard anti-stick platform for large parts
+Structure of a standard anti-stick platform for use with large parts

+Anti-Roll:

-Anti-Roll: Anti-Roll platforms have a machined, structured surface that can stabilize parts that tend to roll on the platform.
+Anti-Roll platforms have a machined, structured surface that can stabilize parts that tend to roll on the platform.
 The Anti-Roll platform is particularly useful when cylindrical components are being fed.
 The Anti-Roll platform reduces the stabilization time by preventing the parts from rolling.